nightconcept/dotfiles/README.md

 - [ChrisTitusTech/winutil: Chris Titus Tech's Windows Utility - Install Programs, Tweaks, Fixes, and Updates](https://github.com/ChrisTitusTech/winutil) - For additional tools to debloat and configure Windows 11.
 This tool is called in the setup-windows.ps1 script.
 - [craftzdog/dotfiles-public](https://github.com/craftzdog/dotfiles-public) - For nvim and tmux configuration.
 - [atomantic/dotfiles](https://github.com/atomantic/dotfiles) - For install scripts.
+- [xero/dotfiles](https://github.com/xero/dotfiles) - For just a lot of dotfile information in general.